grzesiekmq/projekt-sl-material/README.md

-# Info: This app in AngularJS version - coming soon
+# Info: This app in NativeScript version - coming soon

 app code `sl-material.js` is in lib folder
 to run this app just download and install on your Android device `ShoppingListMBA.apk` file